COP26: Key outcomes agreed at the UN climate talks in Glasgow

 Ultimately, the only loss-and-damage financial demand that made it into the final text was for richer nations to support the Santiago network.

-However, with an unprecedented 12 mentions of loss and damage making it into the final “Glasgow pact”, there was hope that this issue could be reignited at COP27.
+However, with 12 mentions of loss and damage making it into the final “Glasgow pact”, there was hope that this issue could be reignited at COP27.

 “Loss and damage is now up the political agenda in a way it was never before and the only way out is for it to be eventually delivered,” said Adow.